swiftlang/swift-evolution/proposals/0413-typed-throws.md

 #### Catching typed thrown errors

 A `do...catch` block is used to catch and process thrown errors.
 With only untyped errors, the type of the error thrown from inside the `do` block is always `any Error`.
-In the presence of typed throws, the type of the error thrown from inside the `do` block depends on the specific throwing sites.
+In the presence of typed throws, the type of the error thrown from inside the `do` block can either be explicitly specified with a `throws` clause following the `do`, or inferred from the specific throwing sites.

 When all throwing sites within a `do` block produce the same error type (ignoring any that throw `Never`), that error type is used as the type of the thrown error.
 For example: